 The first stop in our tour of differing views on Christ's death is the Recapitulation Theory.
 This view is undeniably Patristic.
 This view is also the undergirding of all Eastern Orthodox theology.
 As can be expected by the name, this view focuses on the ways in which Jesus Christ corrects or perfects the mistakes of "types" in the Old Testament.
 In simple terms, the recapitulation theory stresses God's desire for restoration through Christ's death.
 St Athanasius owns my favorite statement aligning with this view when he says, "He, indeed, assumed humanity that we might become God."
 (On the Incarnation, 93)

 This general concept is clearly seen in the Scriptures.
 The gospel of Matthews stands out as an obvious attempt to retell the entire story of Israel as being fulfilled faithfully by Jesus Christ.
 The book of Matthew was intended for the Jews and any Jew who knew their history would immediately notice the way in which Jesus is portrayed as the true Israel or "the seed" of Abraham (Gal 3:16).
 Thus Jesus became the fulfilled law for all who had fallen short.

 But this by itself doesn't fully capture the death of Christ.
-For that instead we need to focus in on Paul specifically and Peter briefly.
+For that instead, we need to focus in on Paul specifically and Peter briefly.
 Paul specifically focuses us on how Christ recapitulates the work of Adam.
 What is most important is then how this work of Christ, fulfilling Adam, is then applied to the Christian.
 In theory, this is perfectly captured in 2 Corinthians 5:21.

 2 Corinthians 5:21